MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

    - Messages library

-This tutorial will show how to log traces using these three different libraries on the following code snippet:
+The following code snippet is used to illustrate how to log traces with three different libraries:

 .. code-block:: java